StarLoco/StarLoco-Game/README.md

 ## Requirements

 To be able to compile this project, you'll need to be sure your computer has :
-- Java - JDK 8
+- Java - Amazon Corretto JDK 21

 We also recommend using IntelliJ IDEA with the emmyLUA plugin.

 For running the project:
-- Java - JRE 8
+- Java - Amazon Corretto 21
 - MariaDB

 ## Usage